TCP and UDP –

 - UDP is faster for data sending than TCP.

 - UDP makes error checking but no reporting but TCP makes checks for errors and reporting.

 - TCP gives a guarantee that the order of data at receiving end is the same as on sending end while UDP has no such guarantee.

 - Header size of TCP is 20 bytes while that of UDP is 8 bytes.

 - TCP is heavyweight as it needs three packets to set up a connection while UDP is lightweight.

 - TCP has acknowledgement segments but UDP has no acknowledgement.

-- TCP is used for application that require high reliability but less time critical whereas UDP is used for application that are time sensitive but require less reliability.
+- TCP is used for an application that requires high reliability but less time-critical whereas UDP is used for an application that is time-sensitive but requires less reliability.

-A More detail comparison between both the protocols is shared below –
+A More detail comparison between TCP vs UDP is shared below –